CESNET/php-perun-ws/docs/api/old_apiary_blueprint.md

 ## Authorization

 The web service can be used by registered clients only.
 Upon registration the client receives a secret.
 The client then must provide this secret in every request.
-The secret needs to be passed in the "Authorization" HTTP request header.
+The secret needs to be passed in the _Authorization_ HTTP request header.

     GET /users HTTP/1.1
     Accept: application/json
     Authorization: dca51ae20ef3039012a4e1e606439780
+## Caching

+The service automatically caches the records it fetches from Perun for some time.
+If you need to get current data, you may force the web service to fetch data from Perun even if there is an unexpired local copy.
+You can do this by setting the _Cache-Control_ HTTP header for the current request:

+    Cache-Contro: no-cache
 ## Error reporting

 In case of an error response (status codes 4xx, 5xx), the body of the response will contain